SWT-Bench: Testing and Validating Real-World Bug-Fixes with Code Agents: Benchmarking Test Generation

 \subsection{Metrics}

-We propose two main metrics to evaluate the test generation performance of any method, Fail-to-Pass rate (\ftp) and change coverage ($\bc{C}$), described below.
+We propose two main metrics to evaluate the test generation performance of any method; Success rate (\suc) and change coverage ($\bc{C}$), described below.
+We further introduce the necessary but insufficient property of patch well-formedness ($\mathcal{W}$).

-\paragraph{Fail-to-Pass Rate} The Fail-to-Pass rate (\ftp) measures the portion of instances where the generated tests reproduced the issue, i.e., at least one test failed on the original codebase and all passed on the fixed version.
-This is the most important performance measure as \ftp tests are key for test-driven development and automatic code generation.
+\paragraph{Success Rate} The success rate \suc measures the portion of instances where the generated tests $T$ reproduced the issue according to the definition in \cref{sec:notation_success}, i.e. at least one test in $T$ transitions from failing to passing and none fail after applying the patch.
+This is the most important performance measure, as the presence of \ftp and the absence of \xtf tests are key for test-driven development and automatic code generation.
+We further report the portion of instances for which at least one Fail-to-Pass (\ftp), Fail-to-Any (\ftx), and Pass-to-Pass (\ptp) was generated.
+While \ftx tests, i.e., all tests that fail on the original codebase, are not necessarily desirable, only \ftx tests can result in the reproducing \ftp test, whereas \ptx tests can never reproduce an issue.
+As \ftx can further be identified without knowledge of the golden code patch, generation methods can aim to always produce an \ftx test.
+Finally, \ptp tests indicate that the model generated well-formed and valid, but unrelated tests.

 \paragraph{Change Coverage} Coverage is an important metric to determine what portion of a codebase is tested.
-While path coverage measures this best, the exponential number of paths makes it infeasible in practice.
-We thus follow common practice and instead measure line coverage.
-As we aim to specifically test the bug described in the issue text, we consider only the coverage of the changes made by the golden patch.
-Further, we observe that some patches include large portions of unexecutable lines, e.g. documentation or configuration files, and exclude them from our analysis.
-Specifically, we consider all lines that are executed by the original test suite with and without the golden test to be executable.
-Finally, we consider both the coverage of removed (including modified) lines of code in the original codebase and added (including modified) lines of code in the patched codebase.
-We illustrate this in \cref{fig:pr_overlap}.
+While path coverage measures this optimally, the exponential number of paths makes it infeasible in practice.
+We thus follow common practice, and instead measure line coverage.
+As we aim to specifically test the code described in the issue text, we consider only the coverage of the changes made by the golden code patch.
+Further, we observe that patches may include portions of non-executable lines, e.g. documentation or configuration files, and exclude them.
+Specifically, we consider all lines that are executed by the original test suite $T^R$ or the golden test suite $T^*$ on both $R$ and $R \circ X^*$ to be executable, and track coverage of such executable lines.

+Finally, we consider both the coverage of removed (including modified) lines of code in the original codebase and added (including modified) lines of code in the patched codebase, illustrated in \cref{fig:pr_overlap}.